about

 Former affiliations

-- I obtained my PhD as a student in the [graduate school for the improvement of e-learning at the computer science department of the Technische Universität Darmstadt, Germany.
+- I obtained my PhD as a student in the graduate school for the improvement of e-learning at the computer science department of the Technische Universität Darmstadt, Germany.
 I worked on applications of machine learning in elearning.
-To do so, I was lucky enough to gather support by two supervisors: Max Mühlhäuser (TUD) and Alex Smola (Yahoo!
-Research / Australian National University).
+To do so, I was lucky enough to gather support by two supervisors: Max Mühlhäuser (TUD) and Alex Smola.

 - Yahoo!
-Research: Research intern.
+Labs: Research intern.
 I worked on email spam filters in the SPARTA project.

 - Statistical Machine Learning Program of NICTA: Visiting Scholar